 Everyday Debate (I recommend starting with this one.)

 A lot of the artwork on my blog is my own.

 I think art is one of the ways we share love with the world, and it often also helps us better understand the concepts we are trying to communicate.

 My husband John and I have an adorable cat:

 You can also reach me at at email@example.com.

 Here are some different posts on love you might like to read.

-If you would like to learn how to love yourself in a healthy and life-giving way, you might like these posts:
+If you would like to learn how to love yourself in a moral and life-giving way, you might like these posts:

-If you would like to read about the difference between self-love and selfishness and narcissism, you might like these posts:
+If you would like to read about the difference between self-love and selfishness, you might like these posts: